How to Write

 Research Article Review

-When writing a review of the research article, you also have to read, analyze, and evaluate the piece.
+When writing a research article review, you also have to read, analyze, and evaluate the piece.
 However, this type of paper needs to have more depth to it compared to a review of a journal article.

 The biggest distinctive feature of this work is that along with assessing the strong and weak sides of the article, the author should also evaluate the research methods and use this assessment to conduct further analysis and critique.